Shwetkamalcyber/MULTITHREADED-FILE-COMPRESSION-TOOL/README.md

 Preparing data for transmission with basic redundancy removal.

-Though RLE is not optimal for all file types (especially random or unique data), it’s ideal for applications involving large homogeneous sequences.

-Scope for Enhancement
-To make this tool more powerful, future improvements could include:

-Integrating multithreading to compress large files in parallel blocks.

-Supporting binary files with byte-wise encoding.

-Using more advanced algorithms like Huffman Coding or LZW.

-Building a GUI using libraries such as SFML or Qt.

 Conclusion
 This project demonstrates a practical understanding of file handling, string manipulation, and compression algorithms in C++.
 It serves as a foundational tool for further development and optimization, and effectively highlights the application of C++ in systems programming tasks.